 Seamless payment/expense process in B2C context

-In March this year Apple presented the Apple Card.
+In March of this year, Apple presented the Apple Card.
 A great post from Brian Roemmele explains the strategic narrative behind this product.
 Hristo Borisov visualized the mathematics of the business model behind the card.
 Both of them touch the concept of data privacy.
 Brian talks about not sharing card data with other companies for marketing needs as a selling point.
 Hristo explains the need for scoring, the representation of the creditworthiness of a person or company for the bank.
 The goal of the scoring is to minimize credit defaults.
 The more data a scoring company has the better it can predict which customers will bring it the most value.
 By not sharing data, Apple secures a competitive advantage for itself.

 With the announcement of the AppleID we have the same discussion.
-On the one side people are pointing at the privacy feature, especially in comparison to Google and Facebook.
+On the one side, people are pointing at the privacy feature, especially in comparison to Google and Facebook.
 On the other side, Rafael Otero clearly shows that Apple wants access to more data (link in German).
-Again, the idea is to increase it’s competitive advantage.
+Again, the idea is to increase its competitive advantage.

 There is a third very interesting announcement.
 It has not seen a lot of publicity yet.
-The update to the Core NFC framework for iOS 13 includes support for reading passports’ and ID documents’ data.
+The update to the Core NFC framework for iOS 13 includes support for reading passports and ID documents’ data.

 If we exclude the data-as-a-competitive-advantage topic, the first two announcements have the potential to change whole industries.
-Combined with the third however, the potential for change increases manifold.
+Combined with the third, however, the potential for change increases manifold.

 With an Apple Card and an AppleID I can sign-in and pay in a seamless way for a lot of services.
 Remember all the times you had to enter your personal data and your card information — taking a taxi/shared ride, renting a car, booking a hotel/trip.
 Now you can do this with just one click.
 Add your passport ID data into the picture and you will be able to subscribe to a telecom service, changing your electricity/gas provider, open a new bank account, pay your taxes, etc..
 All of the data entry gets eliminated.
 All stakeholders get the data or service they need.
-Hence, this is a true seamless experience for the end customer.
+Hence, this is a truly seamless experience for the end customer.

 1/ Level: E-mails

-Talking to a lot of heavy travelers, they are super happy that taxi apps, hotels and airlines send them the invoice per mail.
+Talking to a lot of heavy travelers, they are super happy that taxi apps, hotels, and airlines send them the invoice per mail.
 That way they don’t need to deal with paper receipts or invoices during their travels.
 They don’t need to scan them for their expense reports.
 They “just” need to download them and attach them to the report.
 Some go as far as that they automatically forward the mail to a different system, which does the scanning (data extraction) of the data.
 From here, the paper or digitized invoices are given to the accounting team for the (manual) bookkeeping.

 2/ Level: Integration over 3rd party

 Products like CData enable developers to link different software services used by a company.
-In our example case, the traveling employee can use a scan app on their smartphone.
+In our example case, the traveling employee can use a scanning app on their smartphone.
 The company’s IT can create a 3rd party connector.
 Then a link between the scan app, the connector and your company’s ERP will enable a direct transfer of the scanned data between the services.

 3/ Level: Direct integration

 The most direct way of sharing data is a one-to-one integration between two software services that your company uses.
 For example, the employee pays with a Payhawk smart corporate card.
 Scans the receipt or the invoice and categorize them.
-Through the direct integration the data flows straight to the company’s ERP or accounting software and the bookkeeping is done automatically.
+Through direct integration, the data flows straight to the company’s ERP or accounting software and the bookkeeping is done automatically.

 Although these integrations options are already better than a paper or excel based workflows with manual data entry, they are not seamless.
-In all of the above cases the company has to create a profile for itself and for its employees and enter its payment information in all of the services.
+In all of the above cases, the company has to create a profile for itself and for its employees and enter its payment information in all of the services.
 Using Dilon’s definition for digital neither of these use cases is truly seamless.
-Moreover, achieving the direct integration is also related to the highest development and maintenance cost and effort.
+Moreover, achieving direct integration is also related to the highest development and maintenance cost and effort.

 On a recent panel on the topic of “Digitalizing the urban landscape” the CPO of Wirecard Susane Steidl together with executives from BMW, Daimler and Accenture talked about the need for a seamless customer experience powered by the data from the payment provider.
 Talking about the future Ryan Campbell from Discover presented different use cases where this scenario can increase the added value for all stakeholders.
 He emphasized the point that such customer experience should be the goal in a B2B context too.

 An approach based on the current payment provider data solves the identification and payment information problem.
-In order to issue a corporate card the company undergoes a KYB (Know Your Business) process.
+In order to issue a corporate card, the company undergoes a KYB (Know Your Business) process.
 The result is 1/ all the data needed in a B2B context like company name, VAT number (in the EU), etc. and 2/ verified existence of the company, which adds an additional level of security.
 This will make it possible to click on a button and directly use a new service.

 The company’s taxation is based on the invoice data and its bookkeeping interpretation.
 Hence, a connectivity layer should go two steps further.
-It needs to provide standardized invoice and bookkeeping data structures.
+It needs to provide standardized invoices and bookkeeping data structures.
 This will open up the communication between all B2B services.
 Instead of having to integrate with every provider separately, a single sign-in to the connectivity layer will enable access to a fast array of integrations and structured data.

-Imagine the following scenario: As an employee you have a corporate card with Payhawk.
+Imagine the following scenario: As an employee, you have a corporate card with Payhawk.
 You open the MyTaxi or Uber apps.
 Click on a button and that’s it.
 You don’t have to manually enter any additional information.
-After your trip you just confirm the sum to be paid.
+After your trip, you just confirm the sum to be paid.
 The invoice flows directly into Payhawk’s platform and is automatically prepared for your accounting and controlling teams.
 After their check, it transfers into your ERP and the bookkeeping and basic controlling are done automatically.
 No more low-level admin work.
 No more repeatable, manual work.
-The company can save up to 200k USD and increase its productivity with 300%.
+The company can save up to 200k USD and increase its productivity by 300%.
 All stakeholders can focus on growing their businesses.
 Or spending more time with their families and hobbies.
 I am looking forward to this future!